Eulaema meriana: Taxonomy and phylogeny

-Eulaema meriana are part of the order Hymenoptera, which includes ants, bees, wasps, and sawflies.
-More specifically, they are in the bee family, Apidae.
+Eulaema meriana is part of the order Hymenoptera, which includes ants, bees, wasps, and sawflies.

-E. meriana are part of the Euglossini tribe within the subfamily Apinae.
+E. meriana is part of the tribe Euglossini within the subfamily Apinae of the family Apidae.
 Euglossini are part of a group known as corbiculate bees, a group that also includes honey bees, stingless bees, and bumble bees.
-Members of this group have depressions on their hind legs that are used for nest construction, cell provisions, and transportation of materials.
+Members of this group have concave hind legs ("corbiculae") that are used for transportation of materials used in nest construction and cell provisioning.

-The Euglossini, or orchid bees, do not have advanced social bees in contrast to the other corbiculate Apinae like the honey bees, bumblebees, and stingless bees that form colonies with a queen and workers.
+Orchid bees do not include advanced social species, in contrast to the other corbiculate Apinae, that form colonies with morphologically discrete queen and worker castes.

-Orchid bees are considered to be key species in lowland forests because they are pollinators of specific tropical plants.
-It is in fact the females that perform cross-pollination.
+Orchid bees are considered to be key species in lowland forests because they are pollinators of specific tropical plants, especially orchids.
+It is in fact the males that perform cross-pollination.
 They have also been targets of conservation, and the diversity of the euglossine bees as a whole is being affected by habitat fragmentation.
-E. meriana themselves are closely related to their sister bee, E. bombiformis.
+E. meriana is closely related to its sister species, E. bombiformis.

 Distribution

-Eulaema meriana is native to Panama, Colombia, Venezuela, the Guianas, Ecuador, Peru, Bolivia and Brazil, or most commonly the New World tropics.
+Eulaema meriana is native to Panama, Colombia, Venezuela, the Guianas, Ecuador, Peru, Bolivia and Brazil.
 It is found in forests in the Amazon basin but is replaced in the Atlantic coastal forest by Eulaema niveofasciata and Eulaema flavescens.
-In general, members of the Euglossini tribe are found mostly in the tropical areas of the Americas, even around Mexico or Argentina.
-The genus Eulaema itself ranges from central Mexico to northern Argentina.
+The genus Eulaema itself ranges from Mexico to northern Argentina.